Table of Contents. Ethereum Review

 Origin Story.
 The seeds of Ethereum were planted by Vitalik Buterin, a programmer and co-founder of Bitcoin Magazine, who was frustrated by Bitcoin’s limited scripting language.
 Buterin first described Ethereum in a 2013 white paper, proposing a platform that could go beyond the financial use cases allowed by Bitcoin.
 The idea quickly gained traction and funding through a public sale in 2014, leading to its official launch in 2015.

 Development Progress.
 Ethereum’s journey has been marked by significant milestones, including multiple protocol upgrades known as “hard forks.”
 Key updates like Homestead, Metropolis, and Serenity have improved security, scalability, and sustainability.
-Perhaps the most ambitious upgrade has been the shift from proof of work (PoW) to proof of stake (PoS) in the Ethereum 2.0 update, aimed at reducing the blockchain’s energy consumption drastically.
+Perhaps the most ambitious upgrade has been the Ethereum successfully completed its transition to Proof of Stake with the Merge in September 2022.
+Since then, upgrades like Shanghai (2023) and Dencun (2024) introduced features such as validator withdrawals and proto-danksharding, improving scalability and reducing gas fees significantly.
+Danksharding, expected in full rollout in 2025, is the next major step toward efficient data availability and layer 2 optimization.

 Technology and Operation